Your email marketing isn't getting through.

 2. Dead or expired domain name

 It could be a dead domain name or one that may not exist anymore.
 When a customer signed up to receive your marketing via your website it could be that now perhaps their business is no longer trading, hence, the domain has expired and it's not been renewed.
 No matter how many times you send it, it isn't going to get through.

 3. Server Configuration Error

 It also could be a server configuration issue.
 When sending to larger companies, for example, they may have a fairly complicated server setup in how it routes emails out to various different mailboxes.
 Now if this isn't configured properly at your recipient end it could also result in permanent failure.

 You may also refer to this article to learn more about hard ans soft bounces: Hard Bounces versus Soft Bounces

 It can have a big effect.
 The first one really is that if you're sending through to your list and not a lot of these are getting through because they're bouncing it means that these people aren't seeing your sales message.

 So no matter how much time and effort you've put into creating the perfect email marketing campaign if these people aren't seeing your campaign they're not going to buy from you.

 Bounces will also have a cumulative negative effect on the reputation of your sending server.
 Every sending server has a percentage score attached to it that your recipient server will see when it receives your email and making the decision on whether or not to receive it.
-If there's a high number of bounces and if nothing happens with these bounces then the recipients' mail server will look at that and the sending score can come down because a decision is made that perhaps the marketing is out of day or the list is not very good because not a lot of it's getting through.
+If there's a high number of bounces and if nothing happens with these bounces then the recipients' mail server will look at that and the sending score can come down because a decision is made that perhaps the marketing is out of day or the list is not very good because not a lot of it is getting through.
 That can have a cumulative negative effect.
 A low sending score means that your marketing will not get through as much as it really ought to.

 How Can I Minimize the Number of Bounces?